Integration Point: Response - Time-to-Event Outcome

 represents the hazard rate for the jth arm in the

-cumulative % survival rates per arm per period.
-Size:
+Specifies cumulative % survival rates per arm per period or factor.

-represents the cumulative % survival for the jth arm in the
+represents the median survival time for the jth arm (in the

 | UserParam | List | Contains all user-defined parameters specified in the East Horizon